Wall Street scuffles as worsening pandemic slows its rally

-NEW YORK (AP) — U.S. stocks are scuffling in early trading on Thursday amid worries about worsening coronavirus counts across the country.
+NEW YORK (AP) — U.S. stocks are scuffling Thursday amid worries about worsening coronavirus counts across the country.

 Markets around the world are taking a pause after galloping higher this month, at first on expectations that Washington will continue several pro-business policies following last week’s U.S. elections.
 More recently, encouraging early results for a potential COVID-19 vaccine have investors envisioning a global economy returning to normal.

 Analysts are still largely optimistic the market can climb even higher, largely because they see a potential vaccine as a game changer.
+The S&P 500 and Dow are both close to their record highs.
 But several risks remain that could trip up markets in the near term.
 Rising above them all is the continuing pandemic, with daily counts climbing in nearly every state across the country.

-The trends are worsening enough in New York, which earlier had seemed to have gotten the virus largely under control, that the state is ordering restaurants, bars and gyms to close at 10 p.m. each night, beginning Friday.
+The trends are worsening enough in New York, for example, that the state is ordering restaurants, bars and gyms to close at 10 p.m. each night, beginning Friday.
+New York had been a hotbed for the virus early in the year but had seemed to have gotten it largely under control.
 In Europe, several governments have brought back even tougher restrictions that will likely restrain the economy.

 “From a health standpoint and economic standpoint, the very near term looks relatively bleak,” said Mike Dowdall, investment strategist with BMO Global Asset Management.

-But while he says more volatility may the market in the near term as governments bring back restrictions, he’s still optimistic about the market’s prospects into next year.
+But while he says more volatility may hit the market in the near term as governments bring back restrictions, he’s still optimistic about its prospects into next year.

 “If you think back to the dark days of March, you didn’t know how far we were from normalization,” he said.
 “People were saying it may be years.
 But the backdrop from a markets standpoint is just a lot different than it was in March.”